-17. Patrick Thomas Non-executive Director French, born 1947
+15. Patrick Thomas Non-executive Director French, born 1947

-Mr Thomas was appointed to the Board as a Non-executive Director in 2021 and is a member of the Nominations Committee.
+Mr Thomas was appointed to the Board as a Non-executive Director in 2021, and was a member of the Nominations Committee until April 2022.

 He is a graduate of the ESCP Europe (Ecole Supérieure de Commerce de Paris).